Return to Index

 "C" Is For Cholesterol

 LDL (bad) cholesterol levels should be less than 100.
-People with diabetes should also try to raise HDL (good) cholesterol to above 40 and lower triglyceride levels.
+People with diabetes should also try to raise HDL (good) cholesterol to above 40 (men) and 50 (women) and lower triglyceride levels.

 Steps to Lower Heart Disease Risk